stebliankin/PeTRi/results/README.md

 * <b>4-Select_major_ABR.ipynb</b> - select ABR genes that present in at least 5% of the study samples.
-The output of this notebook is file `analysis-out/1-FilteringPTR/PTR_species_filtered_metadata_major.csv` which we used to run causal analysis in PeTRi module `C-Causality`
+The output of this notebook is file `analysis-out/4-Select_major_ABR/PTR_species_filtered_metadata_major.csv` which were used to run causal analysis in PeTRi module `C-Causality`